ufal/npfl138/exam/questions.md

   exactly the corresponding losses are computed).
 [10]

 #### Questions@:, Lecture 11 Questions
-- Describe the KV cache is and explain how it is used and updated during LLM inference.
+- Describe the KV cache and explain how it is used and updated during LLM inference.
 [5]

 - Compare the standard multi-head attention, multi-query attention, and